robclancy/db-connector/README.md

 $pdo = $connector->connect($config);
 ```

-To make things a little easier and more flexible for applications with that support multiple database types you can use a factory method to connect.
+To make things a little easier and more flexible for applications that support multiple database types you can use a factory method to connect.
 The config stays the same however you add a driver as well.
 For example...

 ```php

 $config = array(
-	'driver' 	=> 'mysql', // For other types this is 'pgsql', 'sqlite' or 'sqlsrv' 'host'      => 'localhost',
+	'driver' 	=> 'mysql', // For other types this is 'pgsql', 'sqlite' or 'sqlsrv'

+	'host'      => 'localhost',
 	'database'  => 'database',
 	'username'  => 'root',